kilianpaquier/craft/README.md

     auto: true | false
     # whether backmerging should be configured for main, staging and develop branches
     backmerge: true | false
-    # whether releasing should be disabled
-    disable: true | false

-  # static deployment configuration
-  static:
-    # static deployment name
-    auto: true | false
-    # static deployment automatisation (on main branches for github and on protected branches for gitlab)
-    name: netlify | pages

 # project's description (optional)
 # used in various places like helm Chart.yml description
 # Dockerfile description label
 description: some useful description

-docker:
-  # specific docker registry to push images on (optional, default is none - docker.io)
-  # used in various places like helm values.yml images registry
-  # github release workflow to push images
-  registry: ghcr.io
-  # specific exposed port (optional, default is 3000)
-  # used in various places like helm values.yml service port
-  # Dockerfile exposed port
-  port: 3000

 # project's license (optional)
 # providing it will download the appropriate license